Mineralogy Certification Course

 Formula: Na2[Al2Si3O10]·2H2O

-Natrolite can be identified due to its combination of white color and long prismatic, acicular crystal habit.
-Natrolite acicular crystals commonly combine into radiating fibrous aggregates and spherical clusters.
-The mineral specimen is brittle, and thin crystals can be easily damaged.
+A member of the zeolite family, natrolite can be identified due to its combination of white color and long, prismatic, acicular crystal form.
+These acicular crystals commonly combine into radiating, fibrous aggregates and spherical clusters.
+Natrolite makes a brittle mineral specimen, and these thin crystals can be damaged easily.

 Mineral property | Natrolite characteristics |